zhonghan721/tp/docs/UserGuide.md

 * You can optionally provide additional keywords.
 Deliveries that has names matching any of the given keywords will be displayed.
 For example, the keywords `Chocolate` and `Bun` in `Chocolate Bun` will display `Chocolate Cake`, `Chocolate Bun`, and `Strawberry Bun`.<br/><br/>
-* The keyword must exactly match any word in the delivery name.
+* The keyword must exactly match any word in the Delivery name.
 For example, the keyword `Straw` will match `Straw` but not `Strawberry`.<br/><br/>
 * The search is not case sensitive.<br/>